cschlaffner/PROTzilla2/dev-guide.md

 ### Run class
 On the class side, the Run deals with being able to continue runs and starting new ones.
 On the instance side, the Run deals with making calculations by calling methods that return a dataframe and other outputs in a dict (importing, data preprocessing) or just a dict of outputs (data analysis, data integration).
-It also creates plots that belong to another same step (preprocessing) or are a step on their own (analysis, integration) and exports them.
+It also creates plots that belong to another step (preprocessing) or are a step on their own (analysis, integration) and exports them.
 Workflow manipulation is also handled in the Run.
 The run class is responsible for knowing the configuration of the run's workflow and the current location.
-Each run has a History, which holds the previous results that get added when `next` gets called.
+Each run has a History, which holds the previous results.
+When `next` is called, another step is added to the history.

 ### History class
 The History is mainly responsible for knowing the chosen method, parameters, plots, output dataframe and specific outputs (e.g. dropouts or p-values) of all previous steps.
-Depending on the set storage mode, it returns the data from memory or disk when they are requested.
-It also holds the information what outputs were saved by the user during data analysis.
+Depending on the chosen storage mode, it returns the data from memory or disk when it is requested.
+It also holds the names users can attach to executed methods to use them in later calcuations.

 ### How do the run, workflow, and history interact with one another?